andresriancho/aws-backup/README.md

 ```

 Customize the name (`daily_two_weeks`), `schedule` and `lifecycle` to match
-your company needs.
-Then create a selector similar to:
+your company requirements.
+Then create a selector similar to the following:

 ```
 resource "aws_backup_selection" "daily_two_weeks_selection" {